 Of course, that doesn't mean you shouldn't go hard during sparring.
 There is definitely time to go close to 80 to 90% during a sparring session.
-However, those hard sessions should be done sparingly.
+However, martial artists should do their hard sessions sparingly.
 Rather, the majority of your sparring sessions should be on the lighter end.

 Purpose of Sparring